vmihalko/ksh/src/cmd/INIT/README-mamake.md

 whereas `mamake` is simple and portable, and offers all the same flexibility.

 Compared to the 2012-08-01 AT&T distribution,
-ksh 93u+m made a few changes to `mamake` that make it easier to maintain Mamfiles by hand:
+ksh 93u+m made a number of changes to `mamake` that make it easier to maintain Mamfiles by hand:
 * If the `MAMAKE_STRICT` variable is set before any other mamake command is executed, some backward incompatible changes are activated to facilitate maintainability.
 * All Mamfiles have been indented for legibility.
 (See `bin/Mamfile_indent` in the distribution.)